dillbyrne/es-cec-input/README.md

 Then add the pi user to the uinput group

 `sudo adduser pi uinput`

+# Testing before autostart
+To make sure it will work you should run the script as a non root user.

+First make the script executable (assuming your in the same directory as the file)

+`chmod u+x es-cec-input.py`

+then run it with

+`./es-cec-input.py`

+If you see no output then you can try your TV remote with the buttons in the Button section above.
+If it works then proceed to the next section

+If you see output it will exit and tell you the key which is unsupported and a list of the supported keys.

+Ensure all your keys are supported and try again until you get no output.

 # Autostart on boot
 To start on boot, add to user's crontab.